AdaCore/spark2014/lrm/source/introduction.rst

 In expressing the syntax and rules of |SPARK|, the following chapters of this document follow the notational conventions of the Ada 2012 RM (section 1.1.4).

+**Action SM et al-CDR3:  Section 1.5 says something about Verification Rules, but I think we need a section of the introduction dedicated to structure and a definition of which rules appear in each subsection (Dynamic Semantics, Static Semantics, Verification Rules, ...). **

 High-level requirements
 -----------------------